****Please check out our other website YUM GOGGLE for thousands and thousands of recipes from food artisans around the world!

 Add pineapple and extract with hand mixer until well combined.

-Using spatula, gently fold in diced brioche and put into a 9 x 13 dish.
+Using spatula, gently fold in diced brioche and 1 Cup Pecans then put into a 9 x 13 dish.

 Sprinkle remaining ½ cup pecans over top and dot with final 6 Tablespoons of butter on top.